manish-in-java/spring-data-jta/README.md

 JDBC driver class for the MySQL database, `com.mysql.jdbc.jdbc2.optional.MysqlXADataSource` provides the XA-compliant data source.
 1. Wrap the XA data source in an `AtomikosDataSourceBean`.
-This class is responsible for ensuring that the wrapped XA data source participates in JRA transactions.
+This class is responsible for ensuring that the wrapped XA data source participates in JTA transactions.
 1. Point the `EntityManagerFactory` instance to the `AtomikosDataSourceBean` instance.
 This makes sure that the database connections participate in JTA transactions.
 1. Declare an XA transaction manager and an XA user transaction.